Someone watching?

 In my case, the father of my children became excessively jealous of our son.
 He treated him poorly and at times, put him in harm's way.
 He did it to spite me, to scare me and to show me that he was in control.
 He even admitted when our son was just six months old that he was starting to hate him because I loved him so much and how unfair it was that his own mother didn’t love him as much.
 At the time, I was busy being a mom and didn’t see it as a manipulation meant to garner my attention.

-Incidentally, he cheated on me as often as one might change their bedsheets.
-In retrospect, I think that my inability to give him the attention he demanded made me feel like I was to blame.
-Turns out, he was getting what he needed elsewhere until that faded and he came back to old faithful - faithful in the sense that I was easily sucked back in by his uncanny ability to charm.
+In retrospect, I think that my inability to give him the attention he needed made me feel like I was to blame for his insatiable need for attention.
+Turns out, he was getting what he needed elsewhere, but I was blinded by his uncanny ability to charm and even elicit sympathy from me.

 redwoods path